-Our interviews point to three important motives for gang rule: (i) direct revenues from protection as a business line; (ii) indirect benefits of governance on other business lines, especially drug retailing; and (iii) intrinsic rewards from ruling.
+Our interviews yielded three main motives for gang rule.
+Two we anticipated: direct revenues from protection as a business line, and intrinsic rewards from ruling.
+The third-indirect benefits of governance on other business lines, especially drug retailing-emerged from our conversations unexpectedly.

-Motive 1: Protection as a business line First, for some combos, protection services are an important business line that yields significant revenue.
-For services such as debt collection or dispute resolution, combos commonly charge on a fee-for-service basis.8
+Motive 1: Protection as a business line First, for some combos, protection services are a business line that yields modest but important revenue.
+For services such as debt collection or dispute resolution, combos commonly charge on a fee-for-service basis.9

 Revenues from other services, such as security and protection for homes and shops, are akin to semi-voluntary taxes or a subscription.
 Residents and businesses typically call this tax a pago por la vigilancia ("security" or "surveillance fee") or, more colloquially, a vacuna-literally, a vaccine.
 Among the combos where we have internal organization data, most organize vacuna collection and protection services as a specialized unit with dedicated staff.
-The manager of this business line generally reports directly to the coordinador, and is sometimes referred to as a relacionista, or relationship manager.9
+The manager of this business line generally reports directly to the coordinador, and is sometimes referred to as a relacionista, or relationship manager.10

 Most combos tax only a fraction of local businesses and residents.
 In our survey, 85% reported that the combo charges vacunas in their neighborhood, typically weekly.
 But within these communities, only a quarter of businesses and a tenth of residents reported being charged this tax themselves.
-Figure 5 shows that the share of people who report that they or others in the neighborhood pay regular security fees is strongly positively correlated with
+Figure 5 shows that the share of people who report that they or others in the neighborhood pay regular security fees is strongly positively correlated with combo governance levels-close to the 45 degree line.
+(Our survey experiment, discussed below, suggests these reporting rates are roughly accurate.)